 When I turned 13, my mother placed me in a Saturday morning painting class at Moyer’s Art Gallery in Camp Hill, Pennsylvania.
 Little did she know the lifelong effect that class would have on me.
 My relationship with the instructor, Jeanie Moyer, grew into one in which I referred to her as “my other mother” and I was “her other daughter.”
 She was my first exposure to spirituality, and to ways of viewing the world different from the home in which I was raised.
-I continued in classes with her until relocating to Cape Cod in 1997 at the age of 37.
+I continued in classes with her until relocating to Cape Cod in 1997.

 I studied a combined art and academic curriculum in high school, but chose to not pursue art in college.
 I wanted it to be my enjoyment, not my work.
 Oh, mis-guided youth.
 If only someone had told me they could be one and the same.

 I started college as an Animal Science major at the University of Delaware (back to the cow fields and barns!), then transferred to Gettysburg College where I struggled through a Biology major (not even remotely like animal science.)
 During a one month January term I took a figure drawing course from the head of the art department, a man notorious for never giving A’s, and yes, you guessed it, I got an A. Then went back to the labs.
-A firm believer that God gives us signs, I suppose I wasn’t paying attention.
+I'm a firm believer that God gives us signs in life.
+I suppose I wasn’t paying attention.

 Following graduation, there was a year at the Lutheran Theological Seminary in Gettysburg.
 My faith deepened, even as my grades and life pointed me in directions that would not include ordination as a Lutheran pastor.

 All the while I continued to paint for fun.
 At age 35, mid-divorce, I was offered my first painting commission.
-Found myself once again in a farm field, camera around my neck and sketchbook in hand, and said to myself, “oh, so THIS is what work can feel like.”
-I got to wear jeans and a t-shirt, got paid to do something I loved, and was hooked.
+Found myself once again in a farm field, camera around my neck andsketchbook in hand, and said to myself, “oh, so THIS is what work can feel like.”
+I wore jeans and a t-shirt, received payment to do something I loved, and was hooked.

 I relocated to Cape Cod in 1997.
 Opened my first gallery in the breezeway of my home.
 Then a different one on Main Street in Falmouth in 2009, finally settling in to a smaller working studio in West Falmouth from 2014-2016.
 I have since moved my studio back home, so that I may focus on the painting itself, rather than the retail side.
 That's why professional galleries exist.